 Posted in Blogging Marin on Saturday, March 3, 2018 by MCVB Staff

 Eating fresh, locally sourced food is about more than just leading a healthier lifestyle.
 It’s about the entire cycle of food production from seeds to dinner tables.
 When you eat food produced by Marin County farmers, you can taste the difference.

-In Marin County, you can do more than simply enjoy the best tasting fresh farm food — you can also meet the farmers that produce it.
+In Marin County, you can do more than simply enjoy the best-tasting fresh farm food — you can also meet the farmers who produce it.
 The Agricultural Institute of Marin (AIM) takes pride in bringing local farmers together with the community, and in promoting the economic and environmental benefits of locally sourced food.
-The longest established Farmers Market collective in the county, it manages eight Bay Area Farmers Markets, its first of which was the Thursday Marin Farmers Market detailed below.
+The longest established Farmers Market collective in the county, it manages eight Bay Area Farmers Markets, the first of which was the Thursday Marin Farmers Market detailed below.

 Whether you’re looking for an afternoon outing or a weekend getaway, you’ll find fresh, locally sourced food and merchandise within easy reach.
 There are many Farmers Markets in Marin, but you’re off to a good start if you attend these highlighted ones.

 The Farmers Market at the Marin Country Mart is a year-round hub of fresh farm food, open every Saturday, from 9am to 2pm.
 Here you will find everything from coffee and tea, to produce, organic foods, homemade jellies and jams, and more.
 And to make sure the table setting is complete, you’ll want to bring home some dazzling fresh-cut flowers, all grown by local farmers.
 But that’s not all you’ll find at this weekend treat.
 There’s also face painting, storytelling for kids, crafts and live music.